 - Responding to Change over Following a Plan

 Explore the four values of Agile in detail.

 And the 12 principles of Agile methodology include:

 Agile is a better way to develop software as it ensures due consideration to changing requirements without hampering time to market.
 According to the 14th State of Agile report, the top reasons for adopting Agile include:

 What is Agile Transformation?

 Many organizations are still following the traditional software development methodologies (owing to the golden hammer bias), which, in turn, leads to failure to adapt and respond to the changing technological landscape.
-With Agile transformation, the traditionally set organizations can plan and initiate the move toward adopting and implementing Agile.
+With Agile transformation, the traditionally set organizations can plan and initiate the move toward adopting and implementing Agile development solutions.